 Outstanding A Level results at NHSG

 Pupils at NHSG achieve outstanding results at A Level.
 In our last published results in 2019, we reported a phenomenal 20% increase in our A* - B grades.
 This was one of the reasons we were awarded the prestigious Sunday Times North East Independent School of the Year Award in 2020.
 We have continued on an upward trajectory of achievement in GCSE and A Level grades throughout the pandemic period.
-Students across England will be sitting public examinations in 2022, and we look forward to sharing our results when available.

 Open Days.
 See for yourself.